RakaDoank/react-native-android-finish/example/README.md

 You will need to run **Metro**, the JavaScript build tool for React Native.

-To start the Metro dev server, go the `example` directory, and run the following command from the root of your React Native project:
+To start the Metro dev server, go the `example` directory, and run the following command from the the `example` directory:

 ```sh
 # Using npm